verge-io/docs/docs/ProductGuide/VMfielddescriptions.md

 <br>

 **Snapshot Profile \[dropdown\]**
 Defines the snapshot schedule for the individual VM.
-Typically, this field is left blank as VM restores can easily be extracted from cloud snapshots, which include everything within the VergeIO Cloud; however, defining a snapshot profile here provides a way to perform additional, more frequent snapshots and/or longer snapshot retention for the VM.
+Typically, this field is left blank as VM restores can easily be extracted from cloud snapshots, which include everything within the VeregOS Cloud; however, defining a snapshot profile here provides a way to perform additional, more frequent snapshots and/or longer snapshot retention for the VM.
 The selection list includes all
 [**Snapshot Profiles**](/public/ProductGuide/snapshot-profiles) available in the system.

  <br>